mt2017-tartu-shared-task/nmt-system-D/README.md

 ## Baseline system manual evaluation

 - We manually analyzed 40 baseline translations.
 - Our main observations were that the system had problems translating Estonian compound words - some of the parts were usually missing, and that future tense often emerged in translation instead of present.
+We also noticed that initial sentence splitting was often wrong and caused errors.
 - Take a look at our the motivating examples produced by baseline system:

 1. Source: Riikidevaheline reisimine on lihtsam, kuna enam pole rahavahetuse kulu ja vaeva.